 Choosing a TV for a cinema room

 - OLED TVs, 4K TVs, smart TVs?
 Which to choose?
-Find out everything you need to know about buying the latest TV technology in our buyer's guide.
+Find the best TV in our buyer's guide.

 - Slimline TVs are easy to mount on walls.

 - Don't be an early adopter: the newest models quickly reduce in price over the course of a year, so paying for the very latest design is unnecessarily expensive.
-Picking a TV that's been around for a year or so will allow you to read all the TV buying guides and reviews so that you can make an informed decision.
+Browse our TV deals page to get a TV at a great price

 - Can be watched comfortably in a light-filled room, so a good choice for multi-purpose spaces where the super-sized TV is also the family TV.